PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/tornado/14/prompt_error_test_issue.md

 The raised issue description for this bug is: ioloop.py(line 252) is None or not None

-line 252£¬ IOLoop.current(instance=False) is None¡£why then raise "already exists"?
+line 252ï¼Œ IOLoop.current(instance=False) is Noneã€‚why then raise "already exists"?